-Of course, you don’t need to focus on a monochrome logo.
+Of course, you don’t need to focus on a monochrome design.
 You can combine several logos colors to tell a complete brand color story.

 You want to pick a font that complements and completes your logo.
-You can work with these four basic types of fonts to give your logo a unique look.
+You can work with these four basic types of logo fonts to give you a unique look.
 It includes serif fonts, sans serif fonts, display fonts, and script fonts.

 7. Bring your design elements together

 Now that you have an idea of all the different elements your logo consists of, you must ensure they work together.
 You want to pair them harmoniously to create the vibe you are targeting.
 Or create something that looks wild and eye-catching by integrating a modern font with colorful and abstract shapes for a fresh look.